Skip to content

 The Heat of the Day

-Irish Author, Elizabeth Bowen’s novel The Heat of the Day was published in 1948 in the U.K, and in 1939 in the U.S. This novel is set during World War II, and explores the lives of characters who work for opposing secret services.
+Irish Author Elizabeth Bowen’s novel The Heat of the Day was published in 1948 in the U.K. and 1939 in the U.S. This novel is set during World War II and explores the lives of characters who work for opposing secret services.

 The Heat of the Day Summary

-The novel opens in a concert in London and we are introduced to Louie and Harrison.
+The novel opens at a concert in London, and we are introduced to Louie and Harrison.
 Louie is a young woman whose husband is fighting for the British forces in the war.
-Louie flirts with Harrison, who quickly rejects her affections.
-Whenever the concert ends, we follow Harrison to a flat which is rented by Stella Rodney.
+Louie flirts with Harrison, who quickly rejects her affection.
+Whenever the concert ends, we follow Harrison to a flat rented by Stella Rodney.
 Harrison is in love with Stella.
 However, Stella is in love with another man, Robert Kelway.
 Harrison has doubts about Robert and believes him to be a german-nazi spy.
 Harrison tells Stella of his suspicions and promises not to report Robert if she leaves him and becomes his.
 Stella rejects this blackmail but does think about the possibility that Robert could be a spy.
 Stella continues her relationship with Robert, meets his eccentric family and continues to reject Harrison.
-At this time Stellas son, Roderick, comes to visit her.
+At this time, Stella’s son, Roderick, comes to visit her.

 The novel tells us that Roderick had inherited the Irish estate, Mount Morris.
-Stella leaves for Ireland to take care of the estate for Roderick.
-While in Ireland, Stella is reminded of her youth and childhood, it reminds her of her engagement and marriage to Roderick’s father.
+Stella leaves for Ireland to take care of Roderick’s estate.
+While in Ireland, Stella is reminded of her youth and childhood; it reminds her of her engagement and marriage to Roderick’s father.
 However, they later divorced.
-While in Ireland, Stella asks Robert if Harrison’s suspicions are true.
+While in Ireland, Stella asks Robert if Harrison’s suspicions are confirmed.
 Robert denies these accusations and proposes to Stella.

 During this time, Roderick visits his cousin, Nettie.
 He wants to know if she wants to return to Mount Morris.
-While visiting Nettie, he learns that his parents’ divorce was not his mother’s doing, rather, it was his father who fell for an army nurse and initiated the affair which ended their marriage.
-Roderick questions his mother with this information, she replies that everyone assumed that she initiated the divorce, however, a phone call from Harrison interrupts the conversation, Stella agrees to have dinner with Harrison to escape her questioning son.
+While visiting Nettie, he learns that his parents’ divorce was not his mother’s doing; instead, it was his father who fell for an army nurse and initiated the affair, which ended their marriage.
+Roderick questions his mother with this information, she replies that everyone assumed that she began the divorce, however, a phone call from Harrison interrupts the conversation, Stella agrees to have dinner with Harrison to escape her questioning son.

-While at this dinner we learn that Stella lied about the true reason her marriage ended, as she didn’t want people thinking that she was a fool.
-Harrison announces that he now has to arrest Robert as she released his suspicions about Robert.
+While at this dinner, we learn that Stella lied about the valid reason her marriage ended, as she didn’t want people to think she was a fool.
+Harrison announces that he now has to arrest Robert as she releases his suspicions about Robert.
 Before Stella can reply, Louie (from the concert) recognises Harrison and interrupts the conversation.
-Stella uses this distraction to mock Harrison, however, she hurts his feelings.
+Stella uses this distraction to mock Harrison but hurts his feelings.

 Robert, becoming aware and scared that the British government are becoming suspicious of him, announces to Stella that he is, in fact, a Nazi German spy.
 Stella is repulsed by this, and their differing beliefs, however, she loves him and does not want this new information to destroy their relationship.
 However, Robert decides to leave her, as their different lives and beliefs would cause them to hate each other.
 He kills himself by jumping off the roof of Stella’s building.

 The novel ends by showing us an overview of the following years.
 Roderick settles in Mount Morris and decides not to question the truth of his parents’ divorce.
-We learn that Harrison’s first name is Robert, and he continues to love Stella, he visits her during a bombing.
-We do not learn if they become romantically involved.
-Louie gets pregnant due to an affair, however, her husband dies in battle and never finds out.
-She leaves London to raise her son and raises him as if he were her husband’s child.
+We learn that Harrison’s first name is Robert, and he continues to love Stella; he visits her during a bombing.
+We do not know if they become romantically involved.
+Louie gets pregnant due to an affair.
+However, her husband dies in battle and never finds out.
+She leaves London to raise her son as if he were her husband’s child.

 The Heat of the Day Characters

 Stella Rodney is the protagonist of the novel.
 She is described as an attractive, sophisticated, and independent middle-aged woman.
-She works for a government agency XYD, she is guarded and not inquisitive.
-She is very patriotic as her brothers died serving Britain in the First World War.
+She works for a government agency, XYD; she is guarded and not curious.
+She is patriotic, as her brothers died serving Britain in the First World War.

-Robert Kelway is an attractive man in his late thirties who is in love with Stella.
-He remains in London during the war as he was injured at the Battle of Dunkirk, he often limps from his injury.
-He has fascist beliefs due to his injury, and due to his authoritarian mother emasculating his father.
+Robert Kelway is an attractive man in his late thirties who loves Stella.
+He remains in London during the war because he was injured at the Battle of Dunkirk.
+He often limps from his injury.
+Due to his injury and his authoritarian mother emasculating his father, he has fascist beliefs

 Harrison is an English counterspy.
 He is quiet, emotionally idiotic, and has uneven eyes.
-We only discover that his name is Robert at the end of the novel.
+At the novel’s end, we only discover his name is Robert.

 Roderick Rodney is Stella’s son.
 He is a young soldier in training